Bataan Death March: War crimes trial

-In September 1945, Homma was arrested by Allied troops and indicted for war crimes.
-He was charged with 43 separate counts, but the verdict did not distinguish among them, leaving some doubt over whether he was found guilty of them all.
+In September 1945, Masaharu Homma was arrested by Allied troops and indicted for war crimes.
+He was charged with 43 separate counts, but the verdict did not distinguish among them, leaving some doubt over whether he was found guilty of them all, as Homma did not know the atrocities until the end of the war.
 Homma was found guilty of permitting members of his command to commit "brutal atrocities and other high crimes".
 The general, who had been absorbed in his efforts to capture Corregidor after the fall of Bataan, claimed in his defense that he remained ignorant of the high death toll of the death march until two months after the event.
 Homma's verdict was predicated on the doctrine of respondeat superior but with an added liability standard, since the latter could not be rebutted.
 On February 26, 1946, he was sentenced to death by firing squad and was executed on April 3 outside Manila.